Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Horizontal Descent

-Let us now prove some structural properties of the horizontal descent maps with regards to how they interact with compositions, isomorphisms, and the tangent functor itself.
-For the remainder of this section we work in a tangent category $(\Cscr, \Tbb)$.
+Let us now prove some structural properties of the horizontal descent maps with regards to how they interact with compositions, isomorphisms, and the tangent bundle functor itself.
+For the remainder of this section we work in a tangent category $\Cscr$.

-\begin{lemma} If $f:X \to Y$ is an isomorphism then $\theta_f:TX \to f^{\ast}(TY)$ is an isomorphism.
+\begin{lemma} If $f:X \to Y$ is an isomorphism then it is $p$-carrable and $\theta_f:TX \to f^{\ast}(TY)$ is an isomorphism.
 Moreover, in such a situation we can take $\theta_f$ to be the identity. \end{lemma} \begin{proof} If $f:X \to Y$ is an isomorphism then the diagram

 is a pullback because $Tf$ is an isomorphism as well.
 Thus in this case we have that $TX \cong f^{\ast}(TY)$.
-The final claim of the lemma follows upon simply making $f^{\ast}(TY) := TX$, which may be done freely. \end{proof} \begin{lemma} Let $f:X \to Y$ and $g:Y \to Z$ be $p$-carrable morphisms such that $g \circ f f$ is also $p$-carrable.
+The final claim of the lemma follows upon simply making $f^{\ast}(TY) := TX$, which may be done freely. \end{proof} \begin{lemma} Let $f:X \to Y$ and $g:Y \to Z$ be $p$-carrable morphisms such that $g \circ f$ is also $p$-carrable.
 Then the following equality holds: